 The reason why you want to avoid using glycolic acid and pure vitamin C at the same time comes down to tolerance and how your skin reacts.
 Glycolic acid is the smallest of all alpha hydroxy acids, so it can get deeper into the skin, which may cause redness and irritation upon application.

-Vitamin C is also acidic and may cause irritation, burning, stinging, and redness depending on the concentration.
+Vitamin C is also acidic and may cause skin irritation, including burning, stinging, and redness depending on the concentration.
 So combining the two is a recipe for irritation and redness.

 If your skin is not sensitive and can withstand harsh exfoliating acids and low acidic products, you might be able to use glycolic acid and vitamin C together, but why not play it safe and use them at different times of the day?